kratenko/lovem/journal/2022-07/11-a-vm.md

 The comments should explain, what is going on there.
 Initialise VM, then loop over the program, fetching one instruction at a time and executing it, until we reach the end.
-And you might have noticed, that our programm will be very talkative.
+And you might have noticed, that our program will be very talkative.
 I added a lot of `println`s, that tell just about everything that happens, during execution.

 I guess it is time to look at those `op::` constants I keep using.